Last Updated on August 25, 2022.

 Need for Bathing

-- Many hedgehogs seldom have a need for a bath.
-Bathing once or twice a year for these hedgehogs will suffice.
+- Many hedgehogs seldom need baths.
+Bathing these hedgehogs once or twice a year will suffice.

 - Other hedgehogs may insist on self-anointing with anything and everything.
 White or light-colored hedgehogs tend to self-anoint with food or poop in an attempt to blend in better with their environment.
 Obviously, these hedgehogs may need more frequent baths than those that do not self-anoint.

-- Finally, some hedgehogs need their “poop boots” washed and cleaned from messy wheel habits.
+- Finally, some hedgehogs need their “poop boots” from messy wheel habits washed off.

-- Unfortunately, there is no way to determine if your hedgehog is going to be in the minority of hedgehogs that need baths on a regular basis.
+- Unfortunately, there is no way to determine if your hedgehog is going to be in the minority that need baths on a regular basis.

 - The Bathing and Nail Trimming article has more details on this subject.